 Covers: What the Basic policy covers, plus: blood; bone, joint and muscle; brain and nervous system; breast surgery; chemotherapy, radiotherapy, immunotherapy; dental surgery; diabetes management; digestive system; ear, nose and throat; eye (not cataracts); gastrointestinal endoscopy; gynaecology; hernia and appendix; implantation of hearing devices; insulin pumps; joint reconstruction (not replacements); kidney and bladder; male reproductive system; miscarriage and termination of pregnancy; pain management (without device); podiatric surgery; skin; sleep studies; tonsils and adenoids.

-NOTE: Above premiums are for singles policy in Tasmania, before government rebate.
+NOTE: Above premiums are for a singles policy in Tasmania, before government rebate.